 You might find that some endpoints are not scanning.
 For example, the question: Get Discover Last Scan Range from all machines returns [no results].

 - Get the start time of the start window for your profile.
 From the Discover menu, click Profiles.
 Hover over the profile_name and click Edit .
-In the Scan Window section, note the value of the Start Time setting.
+In the Scan Window section, note the value of the Opening Time setting.

 - Select the scheduled action that is associated with the profile.
 Choose Discover Content - Execute Scan [profile_name] or Discover Content - Execute Scan for non-Windows [profile_name].
 Click Edit.